numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

        (though for matrix multiplication, one can use the ``@`` operator in python 3.5 and above).

-   * - MATLAB® uses 1 (one) based indexing.
+   * - MATLAB uses 1 (one) based indexing.
 The initial element of a sequence is found using a(1).
        :ref:`See note INDEXING <numpy-for-matlab-users.notes>`
      - Python uses 0 (zero) based indexing.
 The initial element of a sequence is found using a[0].

-   * - MATLAB®'s scripting language was created for doing linear algebra.
+   * - MATLAB's scripting language was created for doing linear algebra.
        The syntax for basic matrix operations is nice and clean, but the API for adding GUIs and making full-fledged applications is more or less an afterthought.